teamgantt/expo-release-config/README.md

 expo install expo-release-config
 ```

-2. Create a `version.json` file in your app root directoy to track your current released version.
+2. Create a `version.json` file in your app root directory to track your current released version.

 ```json
 {